Skip to main contentSkip to docs navigation

 Webpack is a JavaScript module bundler that compiles modules and their dependencies into static assets.
 This guide walks through a fresh project; if you already have Webpack set up, jump to Import Chassis.

-If you've read Installation, the moving parts are familiar — the only Webpack-specific work is configuring loaders so it can process Sass.
+Installation covers the moving parts — the only Webpack-specific work here is configuring loaders to process Sass.

 Setup